-10 NEW Ramen Shops In Singapore – Lobster Ramen From Teppei, Duck Ramen By Keisuke, Pink Ramen At Ramen Champion
+10 NEW Ramen Shops In Singapore – Teppei’s Men Men Tei, Duck Ramen By Keisuke, Pink Ramen At Ramen Champion

 For a small country like Singapore, we are relatively populated with ramen eateries of all kinds.
 There are still so many new ramen shops opening up in recent times, and looks like there are more to come.

-The two most anticipated ramen shops include Men-Men Tei By Teppei at Marina One, and duck-focused Ginza Kamo Soba Kyudaime Keisuke at Holland Village.
+Two of the newest entries included anticipated ramen shops of Men-Men Tei By Teppei at Marina One, and duck-focused Ginza Kamo Soba Kyudaime Keisuke at Holland Village.

 Kanshoku Ramen Bar